Revised NASA Vision Promises 'Space Coast' Jobs

 In the two months since the White House announced it was canceling the successor program to the space shuttle, Constellation, the outcry from communities and elected officials in Florida has steadily grown.
 Senator Nelson says the president heard those concerns, and that's why he announced yesterday some key changes to his NASA plan, including saving part of the Constellation Program.

-Canceling most of the troubled Constellation Program, Dibello says, frees up the dollars to begin the work that will make those missions possible.
+ALLEN: Canceling most of the troubled Constellation Program, Dibello says, frees up the dollars to begin the work that will make those missions possible.

-Mr. DIBELLO: I think what they've done is to take a strategic pause, and it's not an abandonment, it's a strategic pause in the way that they're approaching human space flight and to really invest the money to develop the technologies that will get us there in the future.
+DIBELLO: I think what they've done is to take a strategic pause, and it's not an abandonment, it's a strategic pause in the way that they're approaching human space flight and to really invest the money to develop the technologies that will get us there in the future.

 ALLEN: While the president won over some with his revised vision for NASA, he hasn't convinced everyone here, including Florida Congressman Bill Posey, a Republican who represents many space industry workers.

-In the meantime, for communities on the space coast, from Titusville to Melbourne, whose economies depend on Cape Canaveral, there's much in the president's plan to like - a promise that 4,500 space jobs will be created, and what Lisa Rice is most excited about, a $40 million fund for economic development and job training.
+ALLEN: In the meantime, for communities on the space coast, from Titusville to Melbourne, whose economies depend on Cape Canaveral, there's much in the president's plan to like - a promise that 4,500 space jobs will be created, and what Lisa Rice is most excited about, a $40 million fund for economic development and job training.
 Rice is the head of the Brevard Workforce Board.
 She says that money will be important in luring to the area private aerospace companies and the jobs they'll create.

-Greg Allen, NPR News, Cocoa Beach.
+ALLEN: Greg Allen, NPR News, Cocoa Beach.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.